Wallace & Gromit: Promotional appearances

 In December 2010, Wallace and Gromit featured on series of UK postage stamps issued by the Royal Mail for Christmas.
 The same month, Nick Park appeared on BBC Radio 4's Desert Island Discs and announced that he was working with Blackpool Pleasure Beach to build a theme park ride based on the characters.
 Wallace & Gromit's Thrill-O-Matic dark ride was opened by Park at Blackpool Pleasure Beach in 2013.

 Wallace and Gromit appeared in a one-minute special for the Diamond Jubilee of Elizabeth II called Jubilee Bunt-a-thon.
-In 2012, Wallace and Gromit featured on an advert saying "Inventing For Britain" which was part of a poster campaign to promote British trade and business aboard in the year they hosted the Olympics.
+In 2012, Wallace and Gromit featured on an advert saying "Inventing For Britain" which was part of a poster campaign to promote British trade and business abroad in the year they hosted the Olympics.

 In August 2012, they presented an edition of The BBC Proms, Wallace & Gromit's Musical Marvels, as Prom 20 of the 2012 season.
 Because of its popularity, Wallace & Gromit's Musical Marvels became a full touring show in 2013.
 It premièred at The Plenary in Melbourne, Australia on 9 February 2013.
 It was performed at other venues throughout 2013, with A Matter of Loaf and Death screened at each performance.

 In 2013 and 2014, the pair appeared in a nationwide TV, press and cinema campaign promoting the British government's "Holidays at Home are Great" directive, called Wallace & Gromit's Great UK Adventure.

 In December 2019, they appeared in a DFS Furniture advert created by Krow to celebrate their 30th anniversary.
 Helena Bonham Carter reprised her role as Lady Tottington with new dialogue for the advert.

+In 2024, Tyrells released limited-edition Wensleydale & Cranberry flavour crisps, exclusive to Co-op stores, to promote the film Vengeance Most Fowl.

 From 29 November to 31 December 2024, a six-minute Wallace & Gromit animation was projected onto London's Battersea Power Station every evening, as part of Apple's Shot on iPhone marketing campaign.

 In 2025, Wallace & Gromit entered into a partnership with gravy brand Bisto.
 Characters from the films featured on Bisto products, with consumers offered the chance to win a lab-grown blue diamond worth £1,500.
 A pop-up gravy restaurant called "The Gravy Boat" also opened in Paddington, London, offering a gravy-themed three course menu and "meet and greet" opportunities for diners to meet Wallace, Gromit and Feathers McGraw.

+The same year, Wallace and Gromit appeared in a Barbour advert.